yochaigal/cairn/wip/2e/character-creation.md

 | **9**   | [Fungal Forager](https://cairnrpg.com/wip/backgrounds/fungal-forager) | **19** | [Rill Runner](https://cairnrpg.com/wip/backgrounds/rill-runner)   |
 | **10**  | [Greenwise](https://cairnrpg.com/wip/backgrounds/greenwise/)          | **20** | [Scriviner](https://cairnrpg.com/wip/backgrounds/scriviner)       |

-## Ability Scores
+## Attributes

 - Player Characters (PCs) have just three attributes: **Strength (STR)**, **Dexterity (DEX)**, and **Willpower (WIL)**.
-- Roll 3d6 for each of your character's ability scores, in order.
+- Roll 3d6 for each of your character's Attributes, in order.
 You may then swap any two of the results.
-- Ability scores are not universal descriptors.
+- Attributes are not universal descriptors.
 A character with a low STR is not necessarily hopelessly weak; they can still attempt to raise a door or survive a deadly fight!
 Their risk is simply higher.

 ## Hit Protection